 This last Saturday I sanded down my last mud/tape line and put my sheet rock tools in the garage!
 Wowser I am done with sheet rock on the two main levels of the house!
 All of the bead board ceilings are done as well except for the master bathroom which remains open so we can cut a hole in the side of the house for the bathroom vent.
 (Should have that done by this next weekend.)
-We went to Menards and picked up 140 1x4x12s for the floors (to be put down in Dakota’s room and the entry/dining room after we paint) and we also picked up 120 1x4x8s to use for trim.
+We went to Menards and picked up 140 1x4x12s for the floors (to be put down in guest room and the entry/dining room after we paint) and we also picked up 120 1x4x8s to use for trim.
 As of right now, we have used over 100 of them and are not even half way with the house!
-We decided on the plain 1x4s for trim because it felt more in keeping with the house.
-Over the tops of the exterior doors we’ll be using 1x6s and all of the top trim of all of the doors and windows will over hang 2 inches past either side.
+I decided on the plain 1x4s for trim because it felt more in keeping with the house.
+Over the tops of the exterior doors I’ll be using 1x6s and all of the top trim of all of the doors and windows will over hang 2 inches past either side.
 I rather hate it right now as I also rather hate the bead board right now because I don’t like knotty pine and I just cannot wait to paint it!!!
 Right now all that wood is so busy its almost hard to look at!
 However, it sure does look amazing to have trim 😀

-All that is left to trim/finish now is the office, the hall, the stairwell and the second floor (the master).
+All that is left to trim/finish now is the office, the hall, the stairwell and the second floor (the master) I plan on doing that after work this week.
 Once the trim is done I’m really looking forward to pulling everything out of the house and cleaning it from top to bottom.
 Everything right now is still just covered in sheet rock dust, not to mention saw dust and god knows what else kind of dust still left in this old house.
 Once the big clean is done we’re going to cover the floors with plastic (or something) and tape off everything we don’t want painted and that includes: windows, doors, beams and a bunch of other stuff.
 From there we’re going to rent a sprayer for the weekend and Joe and I are going to take shifts priming the entire house one Saturday (all of the walls, ceilings and all of the trim that is up which includes the window casings) and then taking shifts spraying (painting) all of the ceilings and trim the next day in a good flat white.
 From there we’re going to tape off the ceilings/trim and roll the wall paint on.
-And then, we need to put down the floors in Dakota’s room and the entry/dining room and finish all of the floors in the house to match.
+And then, we need to put down the floors in the guest room and the entry/dining room and finish all of the floors in the house to match.
 And then we’re going to put down our baseboards and do all of our door trim… Oh and then we move in 😀